 Do not overfill the Volvo power steering fluid reservoir to the top.
 The level needs to be just below the MAX line.

 If your Volvo power steering fluid is low, you will notice a groaning noise, which is most noticeable when you first start the car.
-This problem is often caused by low power steering fluid levels.
-In this guide, you will learn how to add power steering fluid to Volvo vehicles.
-This applies to S60, V70, XC70, XC90, S40, V50, C30, C70, S80, XC60.
+Low power steering fluid levels often cause this problem.
+This guide will teach you how to add power steering fluid to Volvo vehicles.

 - Whining noise